 Ġorġ Mallia is a communications academic, author and cartoonist working on the island of Malta.
-He is the Head of the Department of Media and Communications at the Faculty of Media and Knowledge Sciences, University of Malta.
+He is an Associate Professor and Head of the Department of Media and Communications at the Faculty of Media and Knowledge Sciences, University of Malta.

 He has a B.A.(Hons) in English Literature and an M.A. in Communications, both from the University of Malta, and a Ph.D in Instructional Technology, from the University of Sheffield, UK.
 He specialises in Print and Presentation Media, Personal Communications, Personal Branding, and Instructional Design and Technology (particularly Transfer of Learning).
 His present research is mainly on the cognitive processing change incurred by new media technology immersion, though he is also working on ways to analyse sequential narrative qualitatively.